 Personal tragedies are often depicted in the dark.
 Individual achievements are often boasted about.
-To understand’s one own problem, one has to experience it.
+To understand one’s problem, one has to experience it.
 Sometimes in life, personal tragedies become one’s opportunities.
 If one were to think of our experiences, at some point or the other, we, as disabled individuals, gave up.
 Often the case, one’s own identity was questioned.
 When I look back on my own experience, I could not be more thankful for this opportunity to serve humanity, serve my community and share my experiences with my fantastic team in Gilgit.

-We disabled people must be the driving force for change!
+We, disabled people, must be the driving force for change!
 Without it, no one will drive change.